Caring for Caregivers

-A parent, a grandparent, a child, a partner, a brother, a sister, a best friend – when you look at the people you love, you may feel grateful for what they bring to your life, the impact they’ve had on your happiness and everything they may have done for you.
-And, when health problems arise for those you care about, it can be hard not to want to drop everything to help them by providing the support they need while they battle whatever condition is afflicting them.
-Whether it’s you that takes on this caregiving role or another family member, it’s important to recognize the reality that caregiving can be both rewarding and stressful for anyone.
-Caring for the caregiver is critical to maintain optimal health and keep you feeling your best as you care for your loved one.
+A parent, a grandparent, a child, a partner, a brother, a sister, a best friend – when you look at the people around you, you likely reflect on the joy they bring to your life, the impact they’ve had on your happiness, the ways in which they have been there for you, or the many things they have done for you.
+And, when health problems arise for those you love, it can be difficult not to drop everything to provide the support they need while they battle whatever condition is affecting them.
+Whether it’s you that takes on this caregiving role or another family member, it’s important to understand the reality in which caregiving can be both rewarding and stressful at the same time.
+Recognizing that caregivers also need support is critical to maintaining optimal health so that caregivers can continue to adequately care for loved ones.

-As a caregiver you may feel grateful to be a part of helping make your loved one’s life a little easier; however, you may also feel inundated by the amount of work or time it takes to support your loved one.
-The emotional and physical stress brought on by caregiving is very common and very real.
-It is natural – so don’t hold it against yourself or others – to feel angry, frustrated, exhausted, sad or alone.
-Caregivers often sacrifice their personal wellness while devoting their attention towards the care of a loved one, which can cause potentially harmful changes to your health.
+As a caregiver, you likely feel grateful you are able to ease the burdens of your loved one to make their life a little easier; however, it is normal to also feel overwhelmed by the amount of work and time you dedicate to supporting your loved one.
+The emotional and physical stress brought on by caregiving is common and expected.
+Feeling angry, frustrated, exhausted, sad, and alone at times is natural, so don’t hold it against yourself or others.
+Caregivers often sacrifice their personal wellness to devote their attention and efforts toward caring for their loved ones, which can potentially harm their health.

-Because they are so dedicated and focused on the care of their loved one, caregivers may not even notice that their own health is beginning to suffer physically and emotionally.
-As a caregiver, you’re more likely to experience symptoms of depression or anxiety.
-You may not get enough sleep, physical activity, or a nutritious enough diet, all of which can increase your risk of medical problems, such as heart disease and diabetes.
-It is important – for you and the one you are caring for – to take care of yourself first.
-If you can maintain a sense of self and take the time to focus on your health, you’re more likely feel good about what you’re doing and provide high-quality care to the person who needs you.
+Because they are so dedicated and focused on the care of their loved ones, caregivers may not notice that their own health is beginning to decline.
+As a caregiver, you’re more likely to experience symptoms of depression and anxiety.
+You may also experience lack of sleep, physical activity, or a nutritious diet, all of which can increase your risk of medical problems, such as heart disease or diabetes.
+It is important for both you and the individual you are caring for that you take care of yourself first.
+Maintaining a sense of self and taking time to focus on your health will help you not only feel good about what you’re doing, but also provide high-quality care to your loved one in need.

-- Feeling tired often but not sleeping well
+- Feeling tired often but having trouble sleeping

 - Feeling overwhelmed or constantly worried